The Bayesian Learning Rule: Introduction

-which rescale the vanilla gradients $\grad_\vnatparam$ with the Fisher information matrix (FIM) $\vF(\vlambda) = \grad_{\vnatparam}^2 A(\vnatparam)$ to adjust for the geometry in the parameter space.
-The second equality follows from the chain rule to express natural-gradients as vanilla gradients with respect to $\vmu = \nabla_\vnatparam A(\vnatparam)$.
+which rescale the vanilla gradients $\grad_\vnatparam$ with the Fisher information matrix (FIM) $\vF(\vlambda) = \grad_{\vnatparam}^2 A(\vnatparam)$ to adjust for the geometry in the natural-parameter space $\Omega$.
+The second equality follows from the chain rule to express natural-gradients as vanilla gradients with respect to $\vmu = \nabla_\vnatparam A(\vnatparam)$~\citep{malago2011towards, raskutti2015information}.
 Throughout, we will use this property to simplify natural-gradient computations.
 These details are discussed in \cref{sec:bayes_learn}, where we show that the BLR update can also be seen as a mirror descent algorithm, where the geometry of the Bregman divergence is dictated by the chosen exponential-family.
-We also assume $\vnatparam_{t}\in \Omega$ for all $t$, which in practice might require a line-search or a projection step. \end{enumerate} The main message of this paper, is that many well-known learning-algorithms, such as those used in optimization, deep learning, and machine learning in general, can now be derived directly following the above scheme using a single algorithm (BLR) that optimizes \cref{eq:BayesP}.
-Different exponential families ${\mathcal Q}$ give rise to different algorithms, and within those, various approximations to natural-gradients that is needed, give rise to many variants.
+Throughout, we will assume $\vnatparam_{t}\in \Omega$ for all $t$, which in practice might require a line-search or a projection step. \end{enumerate} The main message of this paper is that many well-known learning-algorithms -- such as those used in optimization, deep learning, and machine learning in general -- can be derived directly following the above scheme via a single algorithm (BLR) that optimizes \cref{eq:BayesP}.
+Different exponential families ${\mathcal Q}$ give rise to different algorithms, and within those, various approximations to natural-gradients that are needed, give rise to many variants.
+These results are extended to mixture-candidates in \cref{sec:multimodal}, and we expect them to hold in general for other classes of candidate distributions.

 Our use of natural-gradients here is not a matter of choice.
-In fact, natural-gradients are inherently present in \emph{all solutions of the Bayesian objective} in \cref{eq:BayesP}.
-For example, a solution of \cref{eq:BayesP} or equivalently a fixed point of \cref{eq:bayes_learn_rule_general}, satisfies the following,
+In fact, natural-gradients are inherently present in \emph{all} solutions of the Bayesian objective in \cref{eq:BayesP}.
+For example, the natural parameter $\vnatparam_*$ of a solution $q_{\vnatparam_*}(\vparam)$ is a fixed point of \cref{eq:bayes_learn_rule_general}, and at convergence